leocengia/SCI-repo/README.md

 > Cooperation Council) ID are
 > accepted.]

+**Agent-normalized template text**

+All guests, including children, are required to present a valid government-issued ID card at check-in.
+[Valid passport, UAE Emirates ID, or GCC (Gulf Cooperation Council) ID are accepted.]

 **Important information**

 If the request is only to indicate ID is required at